Small Business Loans for Minorities

 The Business Center for New Americans is another example of a successful program funded by the CDFI.
 It offers thousands of loans to minorities and qualified immigrants who are looking to start their own company.
 It is also certified by the U.S. Department of the Treasury as a Community Development Financial Institution and by the Small Business Administration (SBA) as an SBA Microlender and Community Advantage lender.

 Microloans are smaller loans, but they can still be useful for minorities seeking additional funding for their startups.
-CDFIs offer microloan, and their programs tend to include small business loans for minorities.
+CDFIs offer microloans to minority owned small businesses.
 There is no specific limit to the amount that can be borrowed for a microloan.
 These types of loans generally range from a few thousand dollars up to $250,000.

 The SBA backs microloans, reducing the risk for the provider.
 Applicants who are qualified may have up to six years to repay the loan.